Certified translations certainly sound official. But what exactly is a certified translation and when do you need one?

 Businesses hiring internationally might need certified translations of specific materials from their applicants.
 Medical records, financial statements and passport translations can all be used to provide evidence of employment eligibility.

-Law firms, private practices and other legal entities count on certified translations for evidentiary documents, legal summons, trial transcripts and more.
+Law firms, private practices and other legal entities count on certified translations for evidentiary documents, legal summons, trial transcripts, and more.

 Certified translations are valuable because they are officially recognized by governments and organizations throughout the US and abroad.
 This can diminish the possibility of fraud and can help give you something even more valuable — peace of mind.

 For professional, certified translations you can trust, contact Accredited Language today.
+Our translations are available in 200+ language and dialects.